spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Checks.md

-## Error Types
+## Error Types and Handling
-The following types of errors are handled by the UI5 Excel Upload Control:
+The following types of errors are handled by the UI5 Excel Upload Control.

 - **Mandatory Fields**: The control ensures that all mandatory fields are filled in before submitting data.
 If a mandatory field is left blank, an error message is displayed.